ademto/ademto/README.md

 ![](http://github-profile-summary-cards.vercel.app/api/cards/stats?username=ademto&theme=default) ![](http://github-profile-summary-cards.vercel.app/api/cards/productive-time?username=ademto&theme=default&utcOffset=8)

 <!--
 **ademto/ademto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I'm currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I'm currently learning ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I'm looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I'm looking for help with ...
-- 💬 Ask me about ...
+- �� Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...